 CycB is expressed during G2 phase after asymmetric cell division to promote GSC abscission [@Flora2018l; @Mathieu2013d].
 To test if the loss of germline aramis leads to GSC abscission defects due to diminished expression of CycB, we attempted to express a functional CycB::GFP fusion protein in the germline under the control of a UAS/GAL4 system (Figure S3D-D’) [@Mathieu2013d].
 Unexpectedly, the CycB::GFP fusion protein was not expressed in the aramis-depleted germline, unlike the wild type (WT) germline (Figure S3E-E’) [@glotzerCyclinDegradedUbiquitin1991; @Mathieu2013d; @Zielke2014a].
 We considered the possibility that progression into G2 is blocked in the absence of aramis, precluding expression of CycB.
 To monitor the cell cycle, we used the Fluorescence Ubiquitin-based Cell Cycle Indicator (FUCCI) system.
 Drosophila FUCCI utilizes a GFP-tagged degron from E2f1 to mark G2, M, and G1 phases and an RFP-tagged degron from CycB to mark S, G2, and M phases [@Zielke2014a].
 We observed cells in different cell cycle stages in both WT and bam-depleted germaria, but the aramis-depleted germaria did not express GFP nor RFP (Figure S3F-H’’).
 Double negative reporter expression is thought to indicate early S phase, when expression of E2f1 is low and CycB is not expressed [@hinnantTemporalRemodelingCell2017].
 The inability to express FPs is not due to a defect in translation as aramis-depleted germline can express GFP that is not tagged with the degron (Figure S3I-I’).
 Taken together, we infer that loss of aramis blocks cell cycle progression around late G1 phase/early S phase and prevents progression to G2 phase, when GSCs abscise from CBs.

-In mammals, cells defective for ribosome biogenesis stabilize p53, which is known to impede the G1 to S transition [@Agarwal1995a; @senturkP53CellCycle2013].
+In mammals, cells defective for ribosome biogenesis stabilize p53, which is known to impede the G1 to S transition {Formatting Citation}.
 Therefore, we hypothesized that the reduced ribosome biogenesis in the aramis-depleted germline leads to p53 stabilization in undifferentiated cells, driving cell cycle arrest and GSC abscission defects.
 To test this hypothesis, we detected p53 and Vasa in the germline by immunostaining.
 A hybrid dysgenic cross that expresses p53 in undifferentiated cells was utilized as a positive control, and p53 null flies were used as negative controls (Figure S3J-K) [@Moon2018a].
 In WT, we observed p53 expression in the meiotic stages of germline but p53 expression in GSCs and CBs was attenuated as previously reported (Figure 3G-G’’) [@luMeioticRecombinationProvokes2010].
 However, compared to WT, we observed p53 expression in the stem cysts of the aramis-depleted germline (Figure 3G-I).
 Similarly, we observed p53 expression in the stem cysts of athos- and porthos-depleted germlines (Figure S3L-M), further supporting that reduced ribosome biogenesis stabilizes p53.
 To determine if p53 stabilization is required for the cell cycle arrest in aramis-depleted germline cysts, we depleted aramis in the germline of p53 mutants.
 We observed a partial but significant alleviation of the cyst phenotype, such that spectrosomes were restored (Figure 3J-L).
 This finding indicates that p53 contributes to cytokinesis failure upon loss of aramis, but that additional factors are also involved.
 Taken together, we find that aramis-depleted germ cells display reduced ribosome biogenesis, aberrant expression of p53 protein and a block in cell cycle progression.
 Reducing p53 partially alleviates the cell cycle block and GSC cytokinesis defect.

 Aramis promotes translation of Non1, a negative regulator of p53, linking ribosome biogenesis to the cell cycle